-Everyone knows that kale is nutritious, but it can be a little hard to swallow sometimes.
-Prepare it right though, and kale is a nutritious and delicious dish!
-This shaved apple and kale salad recipe has crisp yet tender kale and a sweet and tangy taste that appeals even to young taste buds.
+While kale is nutritious, it can be a little hard to swallow sometimes.
+Prepare it right though, and kale is a healthy, delicious dish!
+This shaved apple and kale salad recipe has crisp yet tender kale.
+And the sweet and tangy taste appeals even to young taste buds.

-My kids are fairly adventurous eaters (even the youngest ones) because we haven’t relied on processed foods to satiate their appetites.
-However, they are still kids after all and don’t like everything my husband and I do.
-My kids take a pass when it comes to cooked kale, but they love kale chips, and now this kale salad too!
+My kids are fairly adventurous eaters (even the youngest ones) since we haven’t relied on processed foods to satiate their appetites.
+However, they are still kids after all.
+My kids take a pass when it comes to cooked kale, but they love kale chips, and now this kale apple salad too!

 Tasty Kale Salad Recipe

 Kale is a great way to up the calcium content of a diet without needing dairy.
-(On the flip side, even those who can have dairy will still benefit from kale’s high levels of vitamins A, C, K, and other nutrients.)
+Even if you can have dairy, kale has high levels of vitamins A, C, K, and other nutrients.

 Crisp Red and Gold Apples

 An apple a day may or may not keep the doctor away, but it’s a tasty way to get more fiber and nutrition.
-I used this spiralizer to shave the apples into thin slices that add just the right light crunch and sweetness to the salad.
-I like to use Fiji or Honeycrisp with the skin on for a nice pop of color.
+I use this spiralizer to shave the apples into thin slices.
+They add just the right light crunch and sweetness to the salad.
+I like to use Fiji or Honeycrisp apples with the skin on for a nice pop of color.

-Conventional apples are one of the most highly pesticide contaminated foods and have consistently made the Dirty Dozen list every year.
-Prioritizing organic apples when it fits the budget can really help to cut down on pesticide intake.
+Conventional apples are one of the most pesticide contaminated foods.
+They’ve consistently made the Dirty Dozen list every year.
+Prioritizing organic apples when it fits the budget can really help cut down on pesticide intake.

 Sweet and Spicy Onions

-The onions are optional in this recipe, but they help to round out the flavor and add extra crunch.
-Since this apple kale salad is made with a vinaigrette, the onions take on a sweet and spicy flavor similar to my easy 5 minute pickled onion recipe.
+The onions are optional in this recipe, but they help round out the flavor and add extra crunch.
+Since this apple kale salad is made with a vinaigrette, the onions take on a sweet and spicy flavor similar to my easy 5-minute pickled onion recipe.

 The best part though is that onions are high in an antioxidant called quercetin.
-This nutrient has been scientifically studied for its ability to fight cancer, boost immune function, protect the heart, improve circulation, and more.
+Researchers have studied this nutrient for its ability to fight cancer, boost immune function, and more.
 I talk more about the benefits of onions and quercetin in this post here.

 Pure Olive Oil

-Dressing makes the salad, and olive oil is the star in this one with its smooth nutty flavor and nourishing healthy fats.
+The dressing makes the salad.
+And olive oil is the star in this one with its smooth nutty flavor and nourishing healthy fats.

 Unfortunately, real olive oil can be difficult to find on grocery store shelves.
 Certain manufacturers thin olive oil with cheaper, unhealthy substitutes, like canola oil.
 I cover that topic and how to find unadulterated olive oil in this post.

-Bottom line, real olive oil is full of health benefits, but it can be a little pricey.
-I reserve my pure extra virgin olive oil for topping things like this salad, and use tallow, butter and lard to cook/fry with since they’re more cost effective.
+The bottom line, real olive oil is full of health benefits, but it can be a little pricey.
+I reserve my pure extra virgin olive oil for topping things like this salad.
+I use tallow, butter, and lard to cook and fry with since they’re cheaper.

 Tangy Apple Cider Vinegar

 It seems like there are as many uses for raw apple cider vinegar as there are for coconut oil!
-Both have a prominent place in my pantry shelf.
-Apple cider vinegar that still contains the mother is much more pungent than white vinegar and is full of beneficial bacteria and acetic acid.
+Both have a prominent place on my pantry shelf.
+Apple cider vinegar which still has the mother is much more pungent than white vinegar.
+It’s also full of beneficial bacteria and acetic acid.